Ramble On

 3 acres deer-fenced with black locust fenceposts, and irrigated

-1 acre of orchard, planted with 16 types of fruit, with vegetables grown in between the trees
+1 acre of mixed orchard, planted with 16 types of fruit, with vegetables grown in between the trees

 4 acres of riparian forest along the 600 feet of Willow Creek